 Pramana: Fine-Tuning LLMs for Epistemic Reasoning

-Researchers have found that large language models often produce fluent text but struggle with systematic reasoning, leading to confident but unfounded claims.
-A study by Apple researchers showed that adding irrelevant context to mathematical problems degraded LLM performance by 65%.
-This highlights the brittle pattern-matching beneath apparent reasoning.
+Researchers have found that large language models, despite producing fluent text, often struggle with systematic reasoning and hallucinate confident but unfounded claims.
+A study by Apple researchers showed that adding irrelevant context to mathematical problems degraded LLM performance by 65%, exposing the brittle pattern-matching beneath apparent reasoning.